Resolutions of ideals of six fat points in P^2: The Main Results

 We now treat case (iv) in detail.
 The other cases (and the case that $\C N$ is empty, which thereby recovers the result of \cite{refFi}) are similar.
-First we need to determine generators for $\hbox{NEF}(X)$.
-By \ir{nefgenlem}, the set of all $F\in W_6G$ such that $F\cdot C\ge0$ for all $C\in \{r_0, E_0-E_1-E_4-E_5, E_0-E_3-E_5-E_6, E_0-E_2-E_4-E_6\}$ generates $\hbox{NEF}(X)$, where $W_6G$ is the set of 1279 elements of the $W_6$ orbits of the generators $G$ of $A$.
-A tedious but easily coded check results in 212 generators.
-Many of these 212 are a sum of two other classes among the 212.
-Removing all classes which occur as such sums, we are left with 39, which therefore generate.
-Here is a list of these 39 (we list only the coefficients, so, for example, \hbox{2 0 $-1$ $-1$ $-1$ 0 0} denotes $2E_0-E_2-E_3-E_4$):
+Using Remark \ref{minustwoRem}, from $\C N=\hbox{neg}(X)$ we determine that $\hbox{NEG}(X)$ consists of the following classes (where we list only the coefficients, so, for example, \hbox{\tt 1 0 -1 0 -1 0 -1} denotes $E_0-E_2-E_4-E_6$):